open/close all folders

-- Shout-Out: The Shin RyuKoOh is basically a Humongous Mecha version of Sun Wukong.
-Its extending staff is Wukong's Ruyi Jingu Bang while the Shin RyuKoOh's strongest attack is based on the Celestial cauldron Wukong was put in after his failed rebellion against Heaven.
+- Shout-Out: The Shin RyuKoOh is basically a Humongous Mecha version of "Sun Wukong": its extending staff is Wukong's Ruyi Jingu Bang while the Shin RyuKoOh's strongest attack is based on the Celestial cauldron Wukong was placed in after his failed rebellion against Heaven.

-- Super Prototype: The RyuKoOh's data was used to develop the GouRyuu in the RyuKoOh Denki manga.
+- Super Prototype: The RyuKoOh's data is used to develop the GouRyuu in the RyuKoOh Denki manga.
 This becomes a base model for her Ace Custom GouRyuu Kai at the start of Alpha 3.

 - Took a Level in Badass: In Original Generation, Kusuha starts out a decent pilot, but prone to become a Distressed Damsel.
-When her storyline of Alpha 2 comes to play, Kusuha takes a more active, Badass role, to a point where she's the one wearing the pants in her relationship with Bullet just like in Alpha.
+When her storyline of Alpha 2 comes into play, Kusuha takes a more active, Badass role, to a point where she's the one wearing the pants in her relationship with Bullet just like in Alpha.

 - True Companions: She has a strong bond with the Choukijin; to emphasize, in Original Generation Gaiden, Kusuha makes it clear she isn't good at using a sword, yet she can use the RyuKoOh's Hazanken effectively as a result of the Power of Friendship.

 - Ace Custom: According to a dialogue in Alpha 3, the "RaiKou Kai" is originally an artillery-based mecha similar to the GouRyuu Kai, but the BFG is replaced by the "Shishiou Blade" per Bullet's request.
 The same goes for the "Shin KoRyuOh" in Alpha 3 as it drops its previous melee weapons in favor of a sword.